lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 What we need is a binding with a handler.

 So far it’s nothing new.
-We’ve already done things like.
+We’ve already done things like that.

 What’s new is how we are going to instruct Rosmaro to actually do something when this state is entered.

 We are not going to just render this state, like we did it in the other ones.

-This one will trigger an action when it’s entered.
+This one will have an entry action.

 Thanks to the fact that the Rosmaro snabbdom starter makes use of the rosmaro-binding-utilities to support entry actions, we can simply handle the ON_ENTRY action like any other action.

 We want this node to immediately follow the “placed” arrow and cause an effect - place an order.

-The last thing left to do here for now is to import the makeHandler function from the src/utils/handlers file.
+The last thing to do here for now is to import the makeHandler function from the src/utils/handlers file.

 After regenerating the bindings by running npm run Rosmaro-bindings:generate we can run the tests to see that the order is placed.